-Manuel Pellegrini's side travelled to Russia to face CSKA Moscow on Wednesday night, with the Premier League outfit's players, particularly the Ivorian, singled out for abuse
+Manuel Pellegrini's side traveled to Russia to face CSKA Moscow on Wednesday night, with the Premier League outfit's players, particularly the Ivorian, singled out for abuse

 The Cote d'Ivoire midfielder appeared to be the target of chants from some sections of the home crowd during the 2-1 victory at the Arena Khimki on Wednesday.

-Former Barcelona midfielder Toure believes Europe's governing body should take decisive action and possibly impose a stadium ban on CSKA if their fans are found guilty of abusing him.
+Former Barcelona midfielder Toure believes Europe's governing body should take decisive action and possibly impose a stadium ban on CSKA if its fans are found guilty of abusing him.

 "Maybe close the stadium for a couple of games.
 As an African player, it is always sad when you hear something like that."